MakerLabMe/STM32_Arduino_Cores/readme.md

 zip(https://github.com/MakerLabMe/MakerLabBoard/archive/master.zip).
 Then put the folder in the Arduino IDE hardware/arduino directory.Like this:

-Mac: right click the Arduino.app --> "Show Page Contents" and go to `Contents/Resources/Java/hardware/arduino` and copy the core files to there.
+Mac: right click the Arduino.app --> "Show Package Contents" and go to `Contents/Resources/Java/hardware/arduino` and copy the core files to there.

 Like this: